nextcloud/documentation/admin_manual/installation/nginx_configuration.rst

           /etc/php5/fpm/php.ini**) and increase **upload_max_filesize** and
           **post_max_size** values.
 You’ll need to restart php5-fpm and nginx services in order these changes to be applied.

+.. note:: ownCloud comes with its own ``owncloud/.htaccess`` file.
+If PHP-FPM is used, it can't read ``.htaccess`` PHP settings unless a PECL extension is installed.
+If PHP-FPM is used without the PECL extension installed, settings and permissions must be set in the ``owncloud/.user.ini`` file.